victorx64/devrating-bb-pipe/README.md

       DEVRATING_ORGANIZATION: $DEVRATING_ORGANIZATION
       DEVRATING_KEY: $DEVRATING_KEY
       BITBUCKET_APP_PASSWORD: $BITBUCKET_APP_PASSWORD
+      BASE_BRANCH: "master"
       DEVRATING_REPOSITORY: "foo/bar" # Optional
-      BASE_BRANCH: "master" # Optional
       MAX_ADDITIONS: "4000" # Optional
 ```

 ## Support

-It should be clear what to do.
+It should be clear how to use.
 If not, ask us in
 our [Telegram chat](https://t.me/devratingchat).